eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - Add the copied files to the build script
     - `vim Makefile`
     - On lines 2 and 5, go to their end.
-Before the first linkage statement (`-lopenblas` on line 2, `-L/usr/local/opt/openblas/lib` on line 5) insert the name of the source file of the new algorithm `Algorithms/NewAlg.cpp` next to the other cpp files.
+Before the first linkage statement (`-lopenblas` on line 2, `-L/usr/local/opt/openblas/lib` on line 5) insert the name of the source file of the new algorithm (i.e., `Algorithms/NewAlg.cpp`) next to the other cpp files.
     - If your algorithm requires linking extra libraries, add all the `-l` and `-L` statement at the end of the lines 2 and 5

 - Adjust the header file